-A full of nutrition healthy diet plays a vital role in your overall physical, emotional and mental postpartum health.
-Your mood has a strong correlation with your inner healthiness.
-Every mom needs to eat a nutritious diet to improve postpartum health.
+Eating a healthy diet, packed with the right nutrition, plays a vital role in your overall physical, emotional, mental, and postpartum health.
+Studies reveal that mood has a strong correlation with our inner healthiness.
+After having a baby, every mom needs to eat a healthy nutritious diet to improve postpartum health.

-Eating a healthy diet should not be overly complicated.
+Having a healthy meal every day should not be overly complicated.
 However, some specific foods or nutrients have been proven to have a positive effect on mood.
-Though, it’s your overall dietary pattern that is considered to be more nutritionally productive.
+Essentially, nutriment intake highly depends on an overall dietary meal that is considered to be more nutrient-productive on daily basis.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 This vitamin has many important functions to maintain overall health.
-It is essential to be taken every day as it is water-soluble and your body does not store it.
-Folate (Folic Acid) is essential, especially for a pregnant woman to be part of their supplements because its deficiency can cause birth defects.
+It is essential to be taken every day, as it is water-soluble and your body does not store it.
+Folate (Folic Acid) is essential for pregnant women to be part of their supplements because its deficiency can cause birth defects.

-However, everyone needs folic acid for the production of cells.
-It is especially important for healthy hair, skin, nails, eyes, liver and red blood cell production.
+Nevertheless, everyone needs folic acid daily for the production of cells.
+It is important for your healthy hair, skin, nails, eyes, liver, and red blood cell production.

-That being said, vitamin B is super essential in your daily diet before or after having a baby as it can be helpful for pulling moms (women) out of depression.
+That being said, vitamin B is super essential in your daily diet before and after having a baby as it can be helpful for pulling moms (women) out of depression.

 It is an essential component of our diet.
-It helps to regulate oxygen throughout our body.
+It helps to regulate oxygen throughout our bodies.
 If you are low on iron, you become anemic.
-Low iron levels can cause fatigue, breathlessness, heart palpitations, pale skin, lack of focus, increased irritability, reduced stamina.
+Low iron levels can cause fatigue, breathlessness, heart palpitations, pale skin, lack of focus, increased irritability, and reduced stamina.

-Taking Iron helps to improve your stamina, gives you energy and regulates your body temperature.
-Women who have C-section and are low on hemoglobin are advised to take iron supplements.
+Taking the right amount of Iron helps to improve your stamina, gives you energy, and regulates your body temperature.
+Typically, women who have C-sections and are low on hemoglobin are advised to take iron supplements.

-This vitamin has a benefit of protection against immune system deficiencies, cardiovascular disease, and prenatal health problems.
-Vitamin C also helps in iron absorption and it prevents iron deficiencies.
+This vitamin has the benefit of protection against immune system deficiencies, cardiovascular disease, and prenatal health problems.
+Vitamin C also helps in iron absorption, and it prevents iron deficiencies.
 Studies have shown that vitamin C helps to improve your thinking and memory as you age.

 Magnesium is really essential for muscle health, calcium absorption, and bone health.
 It helps in relieving anxiety and migraines headaches.

-Source of magnesium is Almonds, Shrimp, Banana, sunflower seeds, cow milk, spinach, edamame, black beans, cashews, oatmeal.
+Different sources of magnesium are; Almonds, Shrimp, Banana, sunflower seeds, cow milk, spinach, edamame, black beans, cashews, oatmeal.

 Rates of depression are higher in people with a lack of Vitamin D compared to people who have adequate levels of vitamin D. Studies have shown that deficiency of this vitamin is linked to depression, dementia, and autism.

-Sunlight is the rich and natural source of vitamin D.
+Not to mention, sunlight is the richest and natural source of vitamin D.

 Iodine deficiency eventually leads to thyroid problems.
 The thyroid gland plays a vital role in your overall health.
-You have to keep a balance of your iodine salt intake.
+You have to keep a balanced iodine salt intake.
 However, thyroid problems lead to depression, anxiety, fatigue, sluggishness, and weight gain or weight loss.
-These health issues have a direct impact on your emotional health.
+Such health issues have a direct impact on your emotional health.